World IBD Day 2022: 20 years of living with Ulcerative Colitis

 • Severe diarrhoea (10-20 times in the space of 2 hours – sometimes lasts all day)

-• Frequent blood in your faeces (always a shocker for the retinas)
+• Frequent blood in your faeces

 • Intense pain in the lower abdomen, before, during and after opening your bowels